pepe5/altair-intro/detailed_intro/some_last_ongoing_projects.md

 3. What seems to be unique here at us is, that voter votes for *what s/he wants*, not for propagator wants: Let's say, that the originating author has a "blog" post, describing several *Values*, *Objectives* and *Policies* in several sentences each.
 The evaluating voter comes then and marks just those sentences which he want to *comment and interpret"; s/he do so and if willing, s/he explicitly assess the *quoted range* by a number in interval of $$0-1$$: completely disagree -- completely agree.

+4. By this way, new and new ranges are generated, still what is evaluated is every sentence particularly from the cited source.

+5. Votings are made by these comments posted; what is usefull is that you can select a intended quoted range by ***query***.

 ### Spectography / Filtering

 Our KB is organized as Semantic Wiki, with Sentence-oriented versioning, with several analysis and visualising extensions: